 With this almost infinite palette of tonal variations, coloured by the unique individual characteristics of each of the many ancient musical modes, almost an infinite number of wonderful melodies can be conjured out of the air with virtually no effort!
 The lyre truly was, the "magic wand" of the ancients...

 TUNING THE LYRE TO THE JUST INTONATION OF ANTIQUITY

 Finally, for a truly authentic playing experience, here is a video I put together on how to tune the Marini Made "Davidic Harp" (featured in most of my albums since 2011), to the wonderfully pure just intonation of antiquity:

 MP3s of the tuning tones heard in in the video can be freely downloaded here.

-To tune any other type of lyre into just intonation, the incredibly affordable and versatile 'Cleartune App' from Google Play Store, (for use on any iPod, iPhone or Android device) has a setting called "Pythagorean Just Intonation", for which the 'temperament root' (i.e. the starting note) of any mode can be specifically selected.
+To tune any other type of lyre into just intonation, the incredibly affordable and versatile 'Cleartune App' from Apple App Store, (for use on any iPod or iPhone) has a setting called "Pythagorean Just Intonation", for which the 'temperament root' (i.e. the starting note) of any mode can be specifically selected.